gitTianxy/py-apps/README.md

 # py-apps
-note of some existing python project
+notes for some robust and fantastic python projects